 Today the majority of Green & Red’s vineyards are planted to Zinfandel; additional varieties include Sauvignon Blanc, Petite Sirah, Syrah and a very tiny block of Viognier.
 Green & Red does not grow or make Cabernet Sauvignon.
 Jay planted his first Zinfandel vines in 1972 – on their own rootstock.
 Ultimately these first vines were infected with phylloxera requiring a full replant to phylloxera resistant rootstock.
 One vine however survived – the one that was planted on a resistant rootstock – and continues to produce, some 45+ years later.

 Initially Jay made home wine from his fruit and sold grapes to other producers including Cuvaison and to Philip Togni.
-Today Green & Red Vineyard still sells grapes to the who’s who of primarily Zinfandel producers including Turley, Biale Vineyards, Ridge Vineyards and nearby Brown Estate.
+Today Green & Red Vineyard still sells grapes to the who’s who of primarily Zinfandel producers including Turley, Biale Vineyards, Ridge Vineyards and previously to the nearby Brown Estate.

 Solar panels on site help power irrigation and other vineyard needs.
 The winery & cave is small, about 6000 cases are produced annually with the bulk of that production being Zinfandel with much more limited production wines of Sauvignon Blanc, Syrah and Petite Sirah.